-Patient productivity gains are included in the modified societal perspective analyses.
+Patient productivity gains are included in a scenario analysis using a modified societal perspective.
 No productivity changes were assumed for those in the "permanent ventilation" and "not sitting" health states.
-For other health states, data from the Lewin Group report86 on educational attainment for SMA patients were combined with data on income by education level in the US from the Bureau of Labor Statistics87 to estimate the productivity gains of patients.
+For other health states, data from the Lewin Group report91 on educational attainment for SMA patients were combined with data on income by education level in the US from the Bureau of Labor Statistics92 to estimate the productivity gains of patients.
 These proportions were weighted by monthly earnings to estimate the potential monthly income as \$4,450, as shown in Appendix Table E7.
-These productivity gains are estimated from the age of 30 years until an age of 65 years.
+These productivity gains are estimated from the age of 25 years until an age of 67 years.